bradleyhc/MS3-eventprof-search/README.md

 - [Heroku](https://heroku.com) - Used for deployment of production application.

 ### Other
->link these below
-- Name Generator - for generating randomised names for demo users.
+- [Name Generator](https://www.name-generator.org.uk/quick/) - for generating randomised names for demo users.
-- Colour Hexa - for generating colour schemes and patterns.
+- [Colour Hexa](https://colorhexa.com) - for generating colour schemes and patterns.
-- Responsinator - user to generate and test responsiveness of application.
+- [AMI Responsive](http://ami.responsivedesign.is/) - used to generate device images and test responsiveness of application.

 ---

 ## Testing

-For further details on device, browser, accessibility testing and error handling, go to the full testing documentation [here](/Testing.md)
+For further details on device, browser, accessibility testing and error handling, go to the full testing documentation [here](documentation/Testing.md)

 ### Code Validation
 The EventProf Search codebase has been checked through W3 HTML, Jigsaw CSS, JShint and PEP8Online validation services to eliminate or mitigate any errors.